tbreuss/notes-client/README.md

 ## Demo

-You can see a Demo running at: <https://notes.tebe.ch>
+You can see a demo running at: <https://notes.tebe.ch>.
-Login details are "guest" with "guestguest".
+Login details are "guest / guest".

 ## More npm commands